Hyundai Sonata Tire Pressure: 32 PSI Guide

 Tire Wear, Safety Signs, and When to See a Technician

 Inspect your tires regularly for uneven wear, bulges, cracks, punctures, or low tread.
-These signs can point to pressure problems, alignment issues, or internal tire damage.
+These signs can point to pressure problems, alignment issues, overloading, or internal tire damage.

 Outer-edge wear often points to under-inflation, while center wear can point to over-inflation.
 Vibrations, pulling, or sudden pressure loss need quick attention.